 Then again, we are who we are, and the experiences we had throughout our lives have made us – the good and the bad.

-Would I go back again and do things different if I could?
+Would I go back again and do things differently if I could?

 Maybe.
 It's a hypothetical question.